Shake Hands with the Devil (1959 film)

-Shake Hands with the Devil is a 1959 British-Irish film produced and directed by Michael Anderson and starring James Cagney, Don Murray, Dana Wynter, Glynis Johns and Michael Redgrave.
-The film was written by Ivan Goff and Ben Roberts, based on Marian Spitzer's adaptation of the 1933 novel of the same title by Rearden Conner, the son of a Royal Irish Constabulary policeman.
+Shake Hands with the Devil is a 1959 war drama-thriller film produced and directed by Michael Anderson and starring James Cagney, Don Murray, Dana Wynter, and Glynis Johns, and features supporting roles by Michael Redgrave, Sybil Thorndike, Cyril Cusack, and Richard Harris.
+The film follows a group of Irish Republican Army (IRA) fighters in Dublin during the War of Independence.
+The screenplay by Ivan Goff and Ben Roberts is based on the 1933 novel by Rearden Conner, the son of a Royal Irish Constabulary policeman.

-The film is set in 1921 Dublin, where the Irish Republican Army battles the Black and Tans, ex-British soldiers sent to suppress the rebels.
+An international co-production between the United States, the Republic of Ireland, and the United Kingdom, the film was shot on-location in Dublin and at Ardmore Studios.
+It premiered in Dublin on May 21, 1959, and was released by United Artists on June 24.
+It received positive reviews from critics.